 These handwoven textiles used to be sold outdoors, but to protect merchants and artisans from the elements, Halifax unveiled the Piece Hall in 1779, now considered Yorkshire’s most important secular building.
 It was named after a “piece“, which was the term used to describe “a 30 yard length of woven woollen fabric produced on a handloom”, and was built in the Georgian style of architecture.
 You can read more about the Georgian style of architecture in our article here.
 Trade inside the Piece Hall took place only for two hours each week, between 10 am and 12 noon on Saturdays.

 Other towns in Yorkshire followed suit, and brought trading indoors.
 Leeds, also in West Yorkshire, experienced growth as well during this period, thanks to Parliament bills passed making it easier to reach Leeds via the Aire and Calder rivers (Barton, 2018, p.
 140).
-The discovery of sulphur in the 17th century turned Scarborough in North Yorkshire into a spa town, even rivalling Bath (p.
+The discovery of sulphur in the 17th century turned Scarborough in North Yorkshire and Harrogate into a spa town, even rivalling Bath (p.
 143).

 Sheffield in South Yorkshire grew rich from the cutlery industry, as fork became fashionable (p.
 140).
 It may be hard for us now to think of the fork as a “new” object, but it was indeed, as Sara Goldsmith on Slate says, “a latecomer to the table“.
 In ancient times, we only had the knife, the spoon, and our hands; a fork-like tool began to be used first by the Persians, then the Byzantines.
 The fork didn’t have a good reputation at first–a Byzantine-born Venetian princess was even criticised by the hermit and ascetic St Peter Damian for using a fork and being excessively delicate.
 When the fork travelled from Italy to France via Catherine de’ Medici and eventually came to the British Isles, it was initially seen as nothing but a “foreign fad” (p.
 140) by British people.
 But this foreign fad took on, and Sheffield must have been thankful for it.
 The Sheffield Town Hall has a publicly displayed collection of silverware.